 If you’re in need of keeping babies (or a dog in our case) from going up or down stairs, this is the project for you!
-We’ve got an almost 13-year-old dog that can still go up the stairs, but can’t get down.
+We’ve got a 13-year-old dog that can still go up the stairs but can’t get down.
 And he weighs about 80 pounds so it’s not very easy to carry him back down.
 So this DIY Baby Gate project was a necessity.

 DIY Baby Gate